International students will have to navigate new territory in a world defined by public health concerns, social distancing and disruptions.

 “COVID-19 adds additional layers of context to consider,” says Kathleen Abels, senior associate director of admission and director of international admission for Haverford College in Pennsylvania.
 “We know the vast majority of students across the globe have had their schooling interrupted as a result of COVID-19.
 We will use the information that students and their schools provide to better understand the local impacts of COVID-19 in specific schools and communities.”

-To better gain that vital context, Abels specifically recommends that students focus their applications not just on what they’ve accomplished, but also on the why of it.
+To gain better understanding of that vital context, Abels specifically recommends that students focus their applications not just on what they’ve accomplished, but also on the why of it.
 “We know many students’ summer plans like jobs, internships, summer courses and travel have been canceled or postponed due to COVID-19,” she says.
 “I would urge students to think about why those experiences were how they wanted to spend their time.
 Students are not admitted to Haverford because of a specific experience, but because of their reflections on experiences, their place in the world.
 Making space for self-reflection is such an important piece of this process.”

 Throughout the pandemic—and looking to the future—admissions teams at U.S. universities will continue to look for creative ways to get to know prospective students and select those who will be offered admission.
-“While I may not be able to visit India this coming August—as I have had the sincere pleasure of doing for the previous four years,” says Abels, “our goals remain the same—connecting with intellectually curious, community-minded young people and giving them the opportunity to consider a place like Haverford.”
+“While I may not be able to visit India this coming August—as I have had the sincere pleasure of doing in the previous four years,” says Abels, “our goals remain the same—connecting with intellectually curious, community-minded young people and giving them the opportunity to consider a place like Haverford.”

 Given the chaos caused by the pandemic, students applying to colleges and universities in the United States should begin their research extra early and keep close track of requirements, deadlines and unexpected changes due to new rules or laws, policies, virus flare-ups, lockdowns and other unpredictable changes in the country.